Affordable Care Act, Public Libraries & NN/LM MAR

-NN/LM MAR has created this guide to highlight authoritative information about the Affordable Care Act and to help with outreach efforts to inform consumers as they make important decisions about their health insurance options.
+NN/LM MAR has created this guide to highlight authoritative information about the Affordable Care Act and From Coverage to Care (C2C) to help with outreach efforts to inform consumers as they make important decisions about their health insurance options.
 The role of NN/LM MAR as the Regional Medical Library is to provide our public libraries and other member institutions with access to resources as they work with individuals in their communities.
 We can assist with directing our members to training opportunities and other state-specific resources.

 This guide is meant to give an overview of some sources for materials to assist library staff in their communities in our region.
 If you are interested in general information or information that is specific to your state, please see below:

 NOTE: If you were unable to attend the NN/LM MAR sponsored ACA symposium, you may request to view the webcast.
 Registration is required.
 Those who watch the entire program may request 6 hours MLA CE.

 The Affordable Care Act was passed by Congress and signed into law on March 23, 2010.
 On June 28, 2012, the Supreme Court rendered a final decision to uphold the health care law.

 The Affordable Care Act (ACA) has ten sections:

 - Title I. Quality, Affordable Health Care for All Americans

 - Title II.
 The Role of Public Programs

 - Title III.
 Improving the Quality and Efficiency of Health Care